baudisgroup/icdo2ncit/README.md

 # Generate NCIT code based ICDO <-> NCIT mapping

-This script needs a mapping file as an input, the file should be provided either as an URL(google doc) or a local file.
+This script needs a mapping file as an input, the file should be provided with either as an URL(google doc) or a local file.

 * For google doc, please use the following to convert to CSV format :